WVUHPC/Modern-Fortran/_episodes/18-Exercises.md

 >
 > Write a derived type appropriated for a point-like classical particle.
 > The particle has a mass and charge.
-> The derived type should be able to store position and velocity (3D) for the particle.
+> The derived type should be able to store the position and velocity (3D) of the particle.
 Write an example of a derived type constant for this particle.
 >
 >
 {: .challenge}